mithril-security/Confidential_Computing_Explained/docs/docs/build-your-kms/part1_running_kms_enclave.md

 ### Loading the OpenEnclave modules

-While it is necessary to add the network components at compilation time, we still need to load them.
+While it is necessary to link the network components libraries at compilation time, we still need to load them.
 The function `load_oe_modules` serves that purpose by calling the loading function for each feature:

 ```C++
 // enclave.cpp